csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-2/README.md

 The Admin Bot Management Page is used to add, edit, delete messages and replies.

-***NOTICE: The message that has label "__init__" is used to start the Bot chat.
+***NOTICE: The message that has label `__init__` is used to start the Bot chat.
 It must not be deleted and the label must not be changed.
 It is allowed to change the content of the initial message."***

+- Click the Menu -> Bot Management to view all messages and replies.
+- Replies are compacted, by clicking the "+" sign at the left to expand the replies.
+- Use the buttons to Add, Edit, and Delete messages or replies.

 To add a message, users need to click on the "NEW Message" button on the top left corner of the Bot page beside the menu.
 A modal will pop up once the button is clicked.
 User needs to enter the content of the message, label is optional.
 Users can cancel or submit the question they want to add by clicking on the "Cancel" and "OK" button on the bottom right corner of the modal.
 If the user did not enter a content, it will show a warning and the add new message request will not be made.